 A new platform introduces upgraded features to reduce the number of treatments required while increasing efficacy by adding vacuum suction to affect deeper layers of fat tissue and safety by adding temperature monitoring, smart controls with automatic cut-offs.

 BodyFX has already received marketing approval in Canada, Europe, Australia, and areas of Asia for the temporary reduction of cellulite.

 July 1, 2015 addendum:

 Another treatment is beginning to gain traction.
 Cellfina involves the placement of a vacuum chamber over the skin, injection of local anesthetic and introduction of a small rotating blade into the raised area to cut the bands causing cellulite.
-It is a fancy form of subcision but is approved by the FDA for long term, up to 1 year, resolution of buttock and thigh cellulite.
+It is a fancy form of subcision but is approved by the FDA for long term, up to 3 year, resolution of buttock and thigh cellulite.
 In a multicenter US clinical study of 55 patients that underwent a single treatment with the Cellfina System the appearance of cellulite was improved in 98% of treated patients at three years, according to independent physician evaluators, and 93% of patients reported satisfaction with their treatment at the 3-year mark,

 Surgical and Non-Surgical Treatment of Cellulite

 Aaron Stone MD - Plastic Surgeon Los Angeles